K-PK66/HSBCLRNEXP/Neueda Core Tech Training/HTML & js.md

 </head>
 ```

-For Inline CSS, the most commonly-used CSS methods for me myself, can customize elements separately.
+For Inline CSS, the most commonly-used CSS methods for me myself, separate element customization can be reached it will also overwrite CSS styles defined by the internal ones.

 ```html
 <h2 style="color: red;">Headings 2</h2>
 ```

-### Javascript
+> Do **NOT** write HTML contents in External CSS file.

+### Javascript, the Programming Language

 A scripting language usually embedded directly (or linked) into HTML pages.
 It's used to make HTML pages interactive, react to events, update the content of the HTML document and validate data before it's submitted to a server in order to save unnecessary roundtrips.